scheuerseb/recreat/docs/index.rst

 .. note::

-   Please check the detailed documentation hosted .. here: https://sebsc.gitbook.io/recreat for the usage of recreat.
+   Please check the detailed documentation hosted `here <https://sebsc.gitbook.io/recreat/>`_ for the usage of recreat.

 Contents
 --------